ctu-mrs/mrs_optic_flow/README.md

 - A downwards facing camera - we use mvBlueFOX cameras with ~90 degrees of vertical FOV.

 ## Troubleshooting
+### General
+Make sure that the `gui` parameter is set to false if you are running this on a UAV, as the missing access to a display server WILL lead to crash otherwise.

 ### GPU accelerated processing
 The acceleration is implemented in OpenCL framework.
 Regardless of your GPU, install packages:
 ```